kannansuresh/ClickMatch/README.md

 - Try to remember the position of cards.
 This is a game of memory.
 - Be patient, some patterns may take a while to come back to you.

+### Profile and Stats

+The game stores all data in your browser.
+If you change the browser or clear the browser data, you will lose your progress.
+If nobody else is playing on your device, the default guest account is enough.

 Enjoy the game!

 ## Game Modes